 Emory's Environmental and Natural Resources Law Program provides students a comprehensive educational experience in which to study a wide array of environmental law issues.

-The Environmental and Natural Resources Law Program provides students knowledge and skills that are applicable across many practice settings, as evidenced by our alumni, who work in prominent law firms, state and federal agencies, and public interest organizations across the country.
-The program provides a thorough and first-rate education that prepares students for a variety of careers in environmental law and policy.
+Students can apply the knowledge and skills gained through the Environmental and Natural Resources Law Program across many practice settings, as evidenced by our alumni, who work in prominent law firms, state and federal agencies, and public interest environmental organizations across the country.
+We are proud to provide a thorough and first-rate education in environmental law that prepares students for a wide variety of careers.

 Environmental Law Externships